 Mission to find love at 30, activated!

-Finding the ideal man is no mean feat.
-Particularly as the years go by, they’re either all taken or seasoned bachelors.
+Finding the ideal man is no mean feat, and being single in your 30s is definitely a challenge.
+Particularly, as the years go by, they’re either all taken or seasoned bachelors.
 And I know what I’m talking about.
 As a 30-year-old single woman, I feel that by getting a divorce, I ruined my one and only chance at being happy in a relationship.
 I’m almost accused of “being too choosy” when I simply refuse to let the first guy into my life, or into my bed.
 Leave it to me, I’ll find my true love.

 Age isn’t just in your head